How-to Guides¶

 - FFmpeg: Ensure

-is installed and Automator has the necessary permissions to run it.
-See Special Features - Packet Captures.
+tcpdumpis installed and Automator has the necessary permissions to run it.
+See Tcpdump for more details.
 (Both are pre-installed and configured in the Docker image).

 - FFmpeg: Ensure